drohmer/CSE104/C_server/01_php/02_read_file/readme.md

 # File

-For security reasons, client based JavaScript code has limited access to the ressources of the host system.
+For security reasons, client based JavaScript code has limited access to ressources of the host system.
 Your browser acts as a so called 'sandbox' protecting the rest of your system from external code from the internet.
 Therefore reading/writing file on the client system is not a basic feature of the JavaScript language.
 At the opposite, servers don't execute external code, but their own.
 Therefore, they are supposed to be able to handle their environment.
 As a result code executed on a server can easily access to local files on the same server.